-This option is useful for loading filesystem drivers, which usually follow UEFI driver model, and may not start by themselves.
+This option is useful for loading drivers following UEFI driver model as they may not start by themselves.
+Examples of such drivers are filesystem or audio drivers.
 While effective, this option may not be necessary for drivers performing automatic connection, and may slightly slowdown the boot.